raccoon-lang/raccoon/docs/compiler/GC.md

     - Guarantees are broken if Raccoon code interoperates with non-Raccoon code.

     - Objects shared between threads will need runtime reference counting of forks.

-        - In this case, the commpiler may note thread boundaries and apply an ownership semantics similar to Rust.

     ##### HOW IT PREVENTS REFERENCE CYCLES